This article looks at techniques, herbs and supplements which can help balance hormones naturally and alleviate acne and other pre-menstrual symptoms.

 As you’ve probably learnt from my previous two posts (catch up here and here), unbalanced hormones are probably one of the most common reasons for acne outbreaks in adult women and it’s not just acne that’s a result of unhappy hormones – they can also impact on processes like growth, metabolism, sexual function, fertility and mood!
 Did you know that the American College of Obstetricians and Gynaecologists estimate that 85% of women suffer from at least one PMS symptom!
 This is NOT normal and if you’re suffering from monthly PMS symptoms, whether its acne, headaches, bloating, cramps, mood swings or sore boobs – it’s a sign your hormones are playing up!

-10 tips to balance hormones naturally (& heal acne!)
+10 tips to balance hormones naturally and heal acne

 Here are my top tips you can implement today to get your hormones back into balance….the natural way!

 If you’re suffering with hormone imbalances that are wreaking havoc on your skin you 100% need to keep those blood sugars as stable as possible!
-When you eat something sugary, or you skip a meal, your blood sugar will spike.
+When you eat something high carb, sugary, or you skip a meal, your blood sugar will spike.
 When sugars get digested, they can cause the pancreas to produce more insulin and the insulin like growth factor (IGF-1) to help maintain the balance of blood glucose.
 Too much insulin and IGF-1 will, in turn, trigger a release of androgen hormones.
 An excess of androgens means that our skin will produce too much sebum, which will then lead to clogged pores, blackheads and whiteheads which can then lead to inflamed, cystic acne.
-Avoid all sugar and sweeteners – including natural ones like honey and maple syrup and stick to low GI sugars such as stevia and yacon syrup.
+Avoid all sugar and sweeteners and over consuming carbs – including natural sweeteners like honey and maple syrup and ‘healthy’ whole grains like rice and quinoa.

 The liver is the target for nearly every toxin, chemical and contaminant that we come into contact with during the course of our busy lives.
 The liver also has the important role of breaking down and removing excess hormones from the body therefore it’s vital to support our liver to ensure it can do its job of storing vitamins and minerals and detoxing out the bad hormones for optimum health and acne-free skin.
 Read my top tips for supporting your liver naturally here.